DexterHuang/CyberCodeOnline/CONTRIBUTING.md

  * contribution/item/lore - item lore

 ### Guideline
- * Be family friendly - no curse words or sexual content. this game is on PlayStore and AppStore, they dont like that
+ * Be family friendly - no curse words, discriminating, explicit violencce or sexual content. this game is on PlayStore and AppStore, they dont like that
  * Be lore friendly